MP Estate Planning UK

 The Role of a Trustee

 The role of a trustee is pivotal in ensuring that a trust operates according to the settlor’s wishes.
-A trustee is responsible for managing the trust assets and making decisions that align with the trust deed, all while acting in the best interests of the beneficiaries.
+In English law, the trustees are the legal owners of the trust assets — this is a fundamental point.
+A trust has no separate legal personality; the trustees hold legal title and manage the assets on behalf of the beneficiaries, making decisions that align with the trust deed and acting in the best interests of the beneficiaries at all times.

-Trustees play a crucial role in the administration of a trust, requiring a deep understanding of their responsibilities and the legal framework governing trusts in the UK.
+Trustees play a crucial role in the administration of a trust, requiring a clear understanding of their responsibilities and the legal framework governing trusts in England and Wales.

 Responsibilities of a Trustee